mvno/Okanshi/docs/content/tutorial.md

 #### Long/Double/DecimalGauge ####

-The `LongGauge`, `DoubleGauge` and `DecimalGauge` are gauges which handles `long`, `double` and `decimal` values respectively.
+The `LongGauge`, `DoubleGauge` and `DecimalGauge` are gauges that handles `long`, `double` and `decimal` values respectively.
 The value you set is the value you get.
 Usage of these monitors is the same.

     [lang=csharp]
     OkanshiMonitor.LongGauge("Maximum number of users").Set(1); // New value is 1